olulofe/Whitepaper/README.md

   Lend-->>U: Remit remainder minus 2% fee
 ```

+**Lending model summary**

+* **Supply.** Lenders provide USD to a shared pool and earn variable yield based on utilization; rewards accrue continuously and may be claimed at any time.
+* **Borrow.** Borrowers post xNGX tokens as collateral and may borrow up to 60% LTV; liquidations trigger at 70% LTV and execute during NGX windows.
+A 2% liquidation fee applies.
+* **Repayment.** Borrowers may repay at any time to release collateral; health and liquidation thresholds are continuously displayed.

 ## Security, Audits & Operations

 * Independent audits before mainnet.
 Admin actions protected via multi‑sig + timelock.